h2oai/datatable/docs/manual/groupby_examples.rst

 Grouping with ``by``
 ====================

-The ``by`` modifier splits a dataframe into groups, either via the provided column(s) or an ``f-expression``, and then applies ``i`` and ``j`` within each group.
+The :func:`by()` modifier splits a dataframe into groups, either via the provided column(s) or an :ref:`f-expressions`, and then applies ``i`` and ``j`` within each group.
 This `split-apply-combine <https://www.jstatsoft.org/article/view/v040i01#:~:text=Abstract%3A,all%20the%20pieces%20back%20together.>`_ strategy allows for a number of operations:

-- Aggregations per group
+- Aggregations per group,
-- Transformation of a column or columns, where the shape of the dataframe is maintained
+- Transformation of a column or columns, where the shape of the dataframe is maintained,
-- Filtration, where some data are kept and the others discarded, based on a condition or conditions
+- Filtration, where some data are kept and the others discarded, based on a condition or conditions.

-See :func:`by()` for more details.

 Aggregation
 -----------